leonardost/kifu-recorder/README.md

 ### 1.2.1 - 27/07/2019

-Minor improvements, just some layout changes.
+Minor improvements

 - Save button was removed because the game is saved automatically after every detected move now.
+- Improve this README

 ### 1.2.0 - 25/07/2019